boldtbanan/boldtbanan.github.io/_drafts/telling-stories.markdown

 ##Choose your own adventure

 When you build software, you don't have a blueprint to follow.
-Sure, you have *parts* of a blueprint: how do you create a database table over here, a standard file uploader over there.
-But the end result, the exact combination of business rules and UX that you are pulling out of thin air, has never existed before in the history of the world!
+Sure, you have *parts* of a blueprint: how to create a database table, how to build a file uploader, etc. But the end result, the exact combination of business rules and UX that you are pulling out of thin air, has never existed before in the history of the world!

 So if you're building something that never existed, how do you get there?

 If you follow waterfall methods, you spend a lot of time up front writing a spec.
-Then you start building, things start going wrong, the spec becomes useless but everyone tries to follow it, and the project flounders.
+Then you start building, things start going off plan wrong, the spec becomes useless but everyone still tries to follow it, and the project flounders.

 With agile methods, you get someone to be the voice of your users/customers.
 That person (the Product Owner or whatever you call him) is the spec.
-User stories are a tool for controlling the flow of work from his head to the dev teams so you end up with something that solves the right problem at the right time.
+User stories are a tool for controlling the flow of work from his head to the dev teams so you end up with something that solves the right problem at the right time and can be accomplished with the people available.

+The flow control aspect of user stories is extremely powerful.

+##Telling Stories

+Writing user stories is a creative process.
+You're basically creating all these little vignettes and blending them together into a cohesive experience.
+Many techniques from creative writing apply as well.

+###Story Arcs

+Story arcs are a great way to identify general user experiences at the feature level.
+From there you can start thinking about the different pieces that go into making things happen the way you want, and identify the individual user stories to pull out.
+You might call these Themes or Epics, but all stories ultimately have an arc to them.

+Looking at stories as an arc of events with exposition (How did I get here?), rising action (How do I do what I want?) and climax/denoument (What do I get for my efforts?) makes it easier for your team to relate to the user's experience.
+That means you'll have more meaningful feedback on your stories, and better engagement from the team during grooming.

+Another thing I love about story arcs is that they help you describe the context in which your users are making decisions.
+[Airbnb has a great example of using storyboards](https://www.sequoiacap.com/grove/posts/ezem/visualizing-the-customer-experience) (essentialy a story arc with pictures) to help visualize the "frames" of the customer experience they were trying to serve.

+##Maximize the work not done

+When you have a context for decisions, you start to ask different questions.
+Instead of "how do we build this," you start asking "is this the right thing to build."
+That scares some Product Owners who are used to traditional boss/worker relationships.
+And it scares some developers who are used to being told what to do.
+But a core tenet of Toyota Manufacturing, from which agile principles are gleaned, is that anyone can, *and should*, stop the assembly line if they spot a problem so it can be fixed early.
+That might mean solving the problem in a different way, or not solving the problem at all.
+Remember, you want to [maximize the amount of work not done](http://agilemanifesto.org/principles.html).

+Story arcs are great for breaking work down into smaller deliverables.
+You define the main (usually happy-path) way you want the user to accomplish their task, and start identifying alternate routes and edge cases, which are ideal candidates for enhancement stories.
+Following this pattern, I always make validation rules an enhancement story because then I can get the happy path case (user enters perfect data) verified and tested and demo-able much faster.
+It's not always something I *want* to release to production, but I *can* if I decide that validation is less important than other things.
+Now users (testers, product owners, UX) can look at the big picture experience earlier, which leads to a better system, and more unnecessary work that doesn't need to be done in the first place.

+A question I often hear from teams new to agile is "how detailed should my user stories be?"
+Well, at what level of detail do you want to tell people *not* to do something?
+A really effective way to identify what *not* to do is to create a story for it, talk about it in grooming, and say that you'll prioritize it seperately.
+Maybe you'll never do it.
+But you called it out, and now the team knows that it's on someone's radar.

 ##Rapid prototyping

-The flow control aspect
+User stories are great for rapid prototyping.

 > If I were given one hour to save the planet, I would spend 59 minutes defining the problem and 1 minute resolving it. *~ Albert Einstein*